 Notes

-1 This is a compilation of the Door to Door Trading Regulations 1987 and includes the amendments made by the other written laws referred to in the following table.
+1 This reprint is a compilation as at 7 December 2007 of the Door to Door Trading Regulations 1987 and includes the amendments made by the other written laws referred to in the following table.
 The table also contains information about any reprint.

 Compilation table